 CREATE USER databox_ro WITH PASSWORD 'secretPassword'; GRANT ALL ON DATABASE mydb to databox_ro; GRANT SELECT ON ALL TABLES IN SCHEMA public TO databox_ro; -- at least 9.0 GRANT SELECT ON ALL SEQUENCES IN SCHEMA public TO databox_ro; -- at least 9.0<br>

-SELECT permission on all tables in our database.
-Permission could be given to select from one table only, or better yet: create a custom view and give permissions to select from this view only.
-But this is a bit beyond the scope of this document.
-A basic example on how to achieve this can be read here.
+To keep this simple, we have given this user SELECT permission for all Tables in our database.
+Permission could be given to select from one Table only, or we could create a custom view and give permissions to select from this view only.
+You can create a Custom View and give the user permission to select only select from this View only.
+A basic example of how to achieve this can be found here.

 listen_addresses = '*' # Listen on all host IP addresses available port = 5432 # Listen on this port, default is 5432<br>

 service postgresql restart

 pg_hba.confand reload the database:

-host mydb databox_ro 22.214.171.124 255.255.255.255 md5
+host mydb databox_ro 18.104.22.168 255.255.255.255 md5

-iptables -A FORWARD -s 126.96.36.199/32 -p tcp --dport 5432 -j ACCEPT
+iptables -A FORWARD -s 22.214.171.124/32 -p tcp --dport 5432 -j ACCEPT<br>

 postgresql.conf.
 The server will listen for both normal and SSL connections on the same TCP port, and will negotiate with any connecting client on whether to use SSL.